 Clothing choices are important for India, especially if you are a female.
 I recommend light loose-fitting clothing.
 You’ll definitely want to pack things that cover your knees and shoulders for the days when you visit temples.
 However, honestly, I would recommend wearing things that cover your shoulders and knees all the time regardless.
 You’ll have enough eyes on you and you don’t need to add any more if you can help it.
 Modest clothing that is dri-fit, lightweight that you can wash out in the sink and dry overnight is ideal.
 I used flowy, long skirts, dri-fit hiking t-shirts, leggings, and big tunics most of the time.
 Many of my items were from Exofficio since they make lightweight travel clothes that are perfect for this type of travel!

 You’ll also want to bring a scarf/pashmina or plan on buying one there.
 It’s an essential item great for covering up at temples and simply keeping yourself covered in a light way simply walking around.

-In an effort to pack light, I only took 2 pairs of shoes, my Oboz flipflops and a pair of running shoes.
-The Oboz provide good footbed support for the immense amount of walking we did, but were also cool for the hot temps.
+In an effort to pack light, I only took 2 pairs of shoes, my Oboz flip-flops and a pair of running shoes.
+The Oboz provided good footbed support for the immense amount of walking we did but were also cool for the hot temps.
 I also only took a couple of pairs of socks.
 I love the Point6 socks because they are wool, don’t hold odor, are super high quality, and they dry really fast.

 Other Travel Gear for India